SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ## Description

 ROS2 driver for controlling Schunk EGU/EGK grippers.
 It is compatible with grippers featuring PROFINET, Ethernet/IP, or EtherCAT communication interfaces.
-The ROS driver encapsulates all gripper functionalities, excluding the tip mode.
+The ROS driver encapsulates all gripper functionalities, excluding the jog mode.

 ### Background